aosabook/500lines/same-origin-policy/doc/chapter.md

 communication than other (more modern) alternatives (post message and CORS).
 First, the mechanism is not general enough.
-While it is possible to use it to enable some kinds of cross-origin communication, this is only limited to those situations in which all ends have the same basedomain.
+While it is possible to use it to enable some kinds of cross-origin communication, this is only limited to those situations in which all ends have the same base domain.

 Second, using the domain property mechanism might put your entire site at risk.
 When you set the domain property of both `foo.example.com` and `bar.example.com`